Monch87/MEXSTORE/README.md

   ## Instructions

- 1. Access to the file: "client" and server from your terminal.
+ 1. Access to the files: "client" and server from your terminal.
  2. BACKEND: Run the app in the development mode "npm run dev".
 Open http://localhost:5000 in order to view it in the browser.
  3. FRONTEND: Run the app in the development mode "npm start".
 Open http://localhost:3000 in order to view it in the browser.
  4. Run MongoDB in order to take a look the Database.